cameronmathis/COMP4300/Project2/README.md

 #### "palindrome.s" File ####
 ************************************

-If you take a look in these, they will have two main sections; ".text" and ".data".
+This file has two main sections; ".text" and ".data".

 >".text"